WeibelLab-Teaching/CSE218_Fa19_-Hololujah/README.md

 ![Testing](https://i.imgur.com/alEG4HQ.png)

-Also based on our demo presentation, we can add:-
+Also based on feedback during our demo presentation, we can add:-
 * cursor support to know where someone is clicking
 * integration of the video with stepwise pause and play
 * probable collaboration based applications